MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventorytypes/structs/pfinventoryinventoryitem.md

 **`displayProperties`** &nbsp; [PFJsonObject](../../pftypes/structs/pfjsonobject.md)

 (Optional) Game specific properties for display purposes.
 This is an arbitrary JSON blob.
+The Display Properties field has a 1000 byte limit.

 **`expirationDate`** &nbsp; time_t const*
 *may be nullptr*

 (Optional) Only used for subscriptions.
 The date of when the item will expire in UTC.
-If not provided then the product will be available indefinitely.

 **`id`** &nbsp; const char*
 *is null-terminated*